In Reality: A New Worldview Just for You

 Anecdotes make for good hunches, not conclusions.
 If researchers find something they think is worth investigating, they formulate a hypothesis, try to design a statistically powerful study, determine feasibility (often they have to do a small trial study first), then pass the ethics board, put a budget together, find unbiased money to fund it, then report their unbiased data, findings, and confidence intervals.
 Then someone else needs to get the funding to verify those findings independently, using the same methods.
 At the end of all that, they usually find “no correlation.”
 Occasionally they find a few weak signals and “more research is needed.”
 Research is like mining for gold — few people hit anything big in a lifetime of digging.
 Resilience matters.

 Destination is more important than instrumentation.
 How do we know coral reefs will all be destroyed by global warming?
 Scientists do tank experiments, where they raise the water a few degrees.
 They then release their findings to the news wire, claiming the oceans will all be death zones in a few decades (which the press eats like cake pops).
 In reality, that’s not how oceans work.
 Reef temperatures have been changing (variance) for hundreds of millions of years, and corals have been adapting, dying, and regenerating for just as long.
 Lab experiments can only give us hunches to test in the real world.
 Don’t look at instrumental variables like triglycerides and biomarkers — look at endpoints like heart attacks, strokes, and deaths.
 Don’t look at arrests or jail time, look at the measurable cost/benefit to society.
+Don’t measure carbon dioxide, measure long-term global mean temperature or sea-level trends.
 Similarly, there is no need to count calories, wear a device that measures your activity, or look at a bathroom scale.
 If your goal is to lose weight, look in the mirror to see your results.

 It’s not always about data.
 You want to get whatever data you can, but sometimes can’t or it isn’t very good.
 I can’t present any data on abortion that will change anyone’s mind.
 Abortion is only about values.
 We have almost no data on what causes people to live longer, because it takes too long to do the experiment.
 This also appears in extreme value theory, where there aren’t enough events in the past to predict the future.
 Conflicting data is something else.
 When you see conflicting data, you are obliged to try to figure out why it conflicts and make sense of it — you can’t write it off as “self canceling.”
 As Andrew Leigh says, “If you want to know about the impact of denuclearization on the Korean peninsula, a randomized trial is probably not your best way of working it out.”